 It's easy for me to tell you that you're going to lose.

-And so one way you can tell people who are are sort of selling hype versus people who are uh trying to make real arguments is whether you know they are only saying things that you have a possibility of predicting versus whether they're trying to fill in all the details of a scary story.
+And so, one way you can tell people who are sort of selling hype versus people who are trying to make real arguments is whether they are only saying things that you have a possibility of predicting versus whether they're trying to fill in all the details of a scary story.

-A second thing I'd say there is um, you know, we we we also have cases like um the the hole in the ozone layer.
+A second thing I'd say there is: we also have cases like the hole in the ozone layer.

 And people say, oh, well, whatever happened to the hole in the ozone layer, right?